MiaoDragon/cs439-rubric/rubric-lab4.md

 No need to strictly match the plot in the template, as long as the values seem correct.

 ### 2.8 Question 1.8 (3)
+#### plot might be different from the template because students didn't remove the NA before.
+This is fine as long as code is correct.
+We should still give full points if correct.
 #### logarithmic transformation of data (2)
 check code if plot is not correct for this part.
 #### plot for Gross National Income Per Capita (1)